X-Plane 10 HD Mesh Scenery v3

 - Your X-Plane 10 FPS might become very low (if you already have FPS problems, this will not improve your situation!)

 - 32bit X-Plane will often crash and is no recommended!
 Scenery shifts (when new, adjacent tiles need to be loaded) exhaust the usual 32bit memory address space most of the time.

 - If you have less than 4 GBytes of RAM, don’t even try!
 With 64bit, I recommend at least 8 GBytes or RAM for a smooth (hopefully crash free) experience (and if you combine it with other scenery and want to be on the safe side, take at least 16 GBytes of RAM)!

-- Please read the installation instructions carefully, as most of the problems result from an incorrect installation!
+- PLEASE READ AND FOLLOW THE INSTALLATION (AND THE SCENERY_PACKS.INI SECTION) INSTRUCTIONS CAREFULLY, as most of the problems result from an incorrect installation!